 Orhan Pamuk: The Art of Fiction – In the Museum

-Stories of individuals "are much better suited to displaying the depths of our humanity" than large, national museums, according to Orhan Pamuk.
-This seminar explores the author's museum vision in conjunction with the exhibition "Orhan Pamuk: The Art of Fiction" at The Museum of Cultural History.
-The program features international scholars within museology, cultural studies, social anthropology, and other subjects.
+Stories of individuals are much better suited to displaying the depths of our humanity than large, national museums, according to Orhan Pamuk.
+This seminar explores the author's museum vision in conjunction with our exhibition "Orhan Pamuk: The Art of Fiction".
+The program features international scholars within museology, cultural studies, and other subjects.

 In his 2008 novel The Museum of Innocence, Nobel laureate Orhan Pamuk argues for the small and personalized museum.
 Our seminar seeks to explore the background for his literary and artistic venture into museums, and presents fresh research on how the Istanbul museum can be read and is actually experienced and received by its visitors.
 We further contextualize Pamuk’s vision of museums within both the Turkish and European museum landscape, and discuss critically his plea for museums telling the stories of individuals.
 What experience and insight can the small museum offer?
 The seminar is organized in cooperation with The Department of Culture Studies and Oriental Languages, University of Oslo.